eweast/BencodePy/README.md

 ##TODO
 1. Decode is currently limited to Bencoded data that start with a root dictionary (`b'd...'`).
-2. More write unit tests for decoder.
+2. Unit tests for decoder.
-3. Write benchmarks for encoding.
+3. Benchmarks for encoding.

 ##License
 Copyright © 2014 by Eric Weast